We Asked a Guy with Synaesthesia What a Bunch of Songs Taste Like

-Ever since I can remember, I’ve seen words in colors.
-These colors are constant and unchangeable, and as much an intrinsic property of the word as the arrangement of the letters.
+Ever since I can remember, I’ve seen words in colours.
+These colours are constant and unchangeable, and as much an intrinsic property of the word as the arrangement of the letters.
 The word “pal”, for instance, is always neon green.
 The word “bollocks” is always light blue.
 The word “agreeable” is always pillar-box red, and so on.

 Videos by VICE